-This article was last updated Sep 07, 2016, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Sep 07, 2016.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 Starwood Preferred Guest® is one of the most beloved hotel loyalty programs.
 One of its strong features is the program’s incredible versatility, as you can transfer Starwood Preferred Guest® points to dozens of airline mile programs at a 1:1 ratio, rare for a hotel program.